Stratio/crossdata/_doc/InMemory-Connector-Development-Tutorial.md

 First, we should define the name of the connector and the name of the datastores supported by the connector.
 This information will be used by Crossdata to validate the different logical connections in the system.
-Remember that a single connector may access different clusters of the same datastore technology and it may support several datastore technologies.
-In this example, the connector name is *InMemoryConnector* and the datastore technology it access is named *InMemoryDatastore*.
+Remember that a single connector may access different clusters of the same datastore technology, and it may support several datastore technologies.
+In this example, the connector name is *InMemoryConnector*, and the datastore technology it access is named *InMemoryDatastore*.
 The usual naming convention is to use *<DatastoreTechnology>Connector* and *<DatastoreTechnology>* respectively.
-For instance the connector that access Cassandra is named CassandraConnector.
+For instance, the connector that access Cassandra is named CassandraConnector.

 ```java